 Mary Kirby, Editor in Chief of the Airline Passenger Experience magazine and the APEX media platform, aviation industry journalist.
 Episode 246 – Mary Kirby Knows the Airline Passenger Experience.

 Jeff Nielsen (“Capt.
 Jeff”), major legacy airline Captain, host of the Airline Pilot Guy podcast, Air Force C-141B and T-37 Instructor Pilot.
 Episode 244 – Capt.
 Jeff and the Sock Puppet.

-Igor Sikorsky III, grandson of aviation pioneer Igor Sikorsky, operates Bradford Camps in the North Maine Woods, pilot.
+Igor Sikorsky III, the grandson of aviation pioneer Igor Sikorsky, operates Bradford Camps in the North Maine Woods, pilot.
 Episode 243 – Talking with Igor Sikorsky III.

 Jon Ostrower, Aerospace Beat Reporter for the Wall Street Journal.
 Episode 241 – Jon Ostrower.

 Jack Pelton, Aviation Alliance LLC, created to remanufacture Cessna 421s as the Aviation Alliance Excalibur; retired Chairman, President and Chief Executive Officer for Cessna Aircraft Company; Chairman of the Board and acting President/CEO for the Experimental Aircraft Association.
 Episode 240 – Jack Pelton.